 The Better Business Bureau, on the other hand, is a great resource for all sorts of areas.
 You don’t have to pay to access these listings.
 And many contractors who don’t otherwise have websites will have a listing with their local BBB.

-Angie’s List will likely provide more robust reviews than the BBB website.
+Angie’s List will likely provide more robust reviews than the BBB website, and more contractors than Yelp.
 Often times, you’ll only find highly negative BBB ratings for various businesses.
 But you can find good reviews there.
 You’ll also see if anyone has filed an official complaint with the BBB about that particular business.

 Finally, check out local sites like NextDoor.
-This is a relatively new platform that is similar to an online message board for people in your neighborhood.
-Check if your area has NextDoor site.
+This is a relatively new platform, similar to an online message board for people in your neighborhood.
+Check if your area has a NextDoor site.
 If so, sign up and use it to garner more personal recommendations for your project.

 Interview and Get Quotes